The Department of Athletics coordinates with the Office of Student Scholarships and Aid (OSSA) to allocate and administer athletic scholarships

 During the first week of classes each term (including Summer School, when applicable), UNC Student Stores shares student-athlete book scholarship purchase information with the OSSA, the Compliance Office, the ASPSA and the Cashier’s Office.
 This information includes student-athlete book scholarship recipients who have not yet picked up their books.

 Instructors must have their syllabi finalized and available in all courses on the first day of class so that students know the required books for the course.
-The Senior Associate Dean for Undergraduate Education monitors the availability of course syllabi during the beginning of each term to ensure that this is the case.
+For courses offered in the College of Arts and Sciences, the Office of Undergraduate Curricula monitors the availability of course syllabi during the beginning of each term to ensure that this is the case.
+During the registration period, all instructors are encouraged to upload a draft syllabus to Class Features.
 If a waitlisted student wishes to purchase a book, then the instructor’s academic department must add the student to the roster as soon as possible so that the book shows up on the student’s required book list and he/she can purchase it in a timely manner.

 The ASPSA updates its database to reflect current book scholarship recipients.
 ASPSA Academic Counselors use the database to manage book scholarship procurement of books for each team.

-When student-athletes go to UNC Student Stores to pick up their books, they must identify themselves as a student-athlete and ask to put the book charges on their student account, which will be paid by their book scholarship.
+When student-athletes go to UNC Student Stores to pick up their books, they must identify themselves as a student-athlete and present their UNC One Card and UNC Student Stores verifies that the student has an order ready for pickup.
+The student-athlete asks that the the book charges be placed on their student account, which will be paid by their book scholarship.
 UNC Student Stores verifies that the individual is on the list from the Department of Athletics Compliance Office.
 If there’s a discrepancy, UNC Student Stores will not give the student-athlete his/her books until they have confirmed and corrected the discrepancy with the Compliance Office.

 3.9.2 NCAA Student Assistance Fund (SAF)